 Step 8: Install the modified App from APK Editor.

 Solution 2.
 Use Older Version of the App

 You can use the older version of the app as they may be compatible with the device.
 Many times newer versions of the apps are not made compatible with the older version of Android OS.
-Therefore it is preferable to download any older version of the app.
+Therefore it is preferable to download an older version of the app.
 You can get the older version from the developer just Google search for apk.

 Solution 3.
 Enable Unknown Sources

-Google is very strict when it comes to security & safety of the smartphone.
+Google is very strict when it comes to the security & safety of the smartphone.
 One such measure taken by Google is restricting Apps installation from 3rd party source.
 So this can cause issues with the app installation parse error.
 You need to enable unknown sources on your Android device for fixing the package parse error.